damonyoungcc/english-interview/mock1.md

 **`Redux`** is a global state management library. we also need React-Redux library that connects Redux to React.

-Redux is like an efficient elevator — it reads and updates state only where it’s needed.
+Redux is like an efficient elevator
+Redux only updates components that use the changed state.
-Compare to React Context can cause the whole component tree to re-render, even if only one part needs the change.
+Compare to React Context can cause the whole component tree to re-render, even if only part changes.
+So Redux is better for large apps with frequent state updates.

 TypeScript is JavaScript with types.
-It helps catch errors early and makes code easier to read and maintain.
+**TypeScript helps me catch bugs early and makes the code more predictable.**

-- We use **`React`** to build the UI
-- **`TypeScript`** helps keep the code clean and predictable
-- **`Redux`** to manage global state
+It also gives great **editor support** — like **auto-completion** and **type checking**.
+The downside is that writing **types** can be time-consuming, especially for complex logic or third-party libraries.
+If a library doesn’t have built-in types, I have to install @types or write a type file by myself.
 ---

 ### 6. Have you had experience about server-side rendering?